twse/bobsgame-fonts/Pixel Sans.md

 * Tokyo Beat Down
 * Trauma Center: Under the Knife series
 * Vampire Knight
 * WarioWare: D.I.Y. – This font is used in the Japanese version only.
+Not used in Switch titles from the franchise (Gold and Move It).
 * Wizardry: Bokyaku no Isan
 * Wizardry: Seimei no Kusabi
 * Wizman World